-Are Federal agencies required to support the development of alternative test methods?
+Are federal agencies required to support the development of alternative test methods?

-- The NIH Revitalization Act of 1993 directed NIH to support research to reduce, refine, and replace animal use in biomedical research, and to develop and validate methods that will reduce and replace animals in acute and chronic safety testing.
+- The NIH Revitalization Act of 1993 directed NIH to support research to replace, reduce, and refine animal use in biomedical research, and to develop and validate methods that will reduce and replace animals in acute and chronic safety testing.